gotmc/ivi/README.md

 gotmc packages meet the Instrument interface:

 - [visa][] — Calls [lxi][] or [usbtmc][] as needed, so that you can identify instruments using a VISA resource address string.
 - [lxi][] — Used to control LXI enabled instruments via Ethernet.
 - [usbtmc][] — Used to control USBTMC compliant instruments via USB.
 - [prologix][] — Used to communicate with instruments using a Prologix GPIB controller.
+- [asrl][] — Used to control intstruments via serial.

 ## Examples